-When price is a factor, the following approach will be used by the Contracting Officer for assigning points to the price criteria unless a different methodology is approved by the Manager, Procurement and Contracts Department.
-The lowest price proposal that conforms to the solicitation is awarded the maximum number of evaluation points for price.
+When price is a factor, the following approach will be used by the Contracting Officer for assigning points to the price criteria unless a different methodology is approved by the Manager, Procurement and Contracts Department. lowest price proposal that conforms to the solicitation is awarded the maximum number of evaluation points for price.
 All other conforming proposals are prorated points by determining the percentage differential between the low proposal total price and each of the other proposals' total price.
-This is determined by dividing the low offeror's price by each of the higher offerors' price to arrive at a percentage factor for each and then multiplying those percentage factors times the points assigned for price to compute the evaluation points to be assigned to each higher price proposal (LOW PRICE/HIGHER PRICE = % FACTOR X PRICE EVALUATION POINTS = POINTS TO BE ASSIGNED).
+This is determined by dividing the low offeror's price by the price of each of the higher offerors to arrive at a percentage factor for each offeror and then multiplying each offeror's percentage factor times the points assigned for price to compute the evaluation points to be assigned to its higher price proposal (LOW PRICE/HIGHER PRICE = % FACTOR X PRICE EVALUATION POINTS = POINTS TO BE ASSIGNED).